19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/25 Coins/Lantern.md

 # Lantern

-When the oil is lit, it illuminates out for 60 feet and lasts for 1 hour.
+When the oil is lit, it illuminates out for 60 feet and lasts until it is snuffed out.

 The illuminated area is not in [Darkness](../../../Game%20Procedures/Hazards/Darkness.md).